smlum/git-workshop/README.md

-# git-workshop
-All the good stuff used in the GIC [Introduction to git workshop](https://gic.geog.mcgill.ca/events/introduction-to-git-2/).

 ## About

 This workshop will introduce you to git and GitHub.
 These tools are very cool and are industry standards for collaborative coding.